Thai-Son01/collabdraw/README.md

 ## Collaborative drawing web app
-A fullstack project to learn ReactJS and Java Springboot.
+A fullstack project to learn ReactJS in the front-end and Java Springboot in the server side.
+The user interface is designed with ReactJS components and the different hooks such as useState and useEffect.
+Users draw on HTML Canvases and can share their canvas to other users to draw together using websockets.

 ## Built With